How to Write a Sonnet Poem in 7 Steps

-5. Follow a Rhyme Scheme
+5. Follow a rhyme scheme

 A rhyme is made up of matching sounds at the end of lines.
 In poetry, letters are used to identify rhyme schemes or patterns of rhyme within a poem.
 Starting at the beginning of the alphabet, letters represent different rhyme patterns.
-Need some help with rhyming?
-Read this article for examples of end rhyme.

-The Italian/ Petrarchan sonnet has a tight rhyme scheme:
+The Italian/Petrarchan sonnet has a tight rhyme scheme:

 The poem, “My Letters! all dead paper…”(Sonnet 28) by Elizabeth Barrett Browning is an example of an Italian sonnet.
-The rhyming words are shown in bold, and the rhyme scheme is represented in the letters at the end of each line.

 My letters! all dead paper, mute and white! (a)